A few weeks ago I learnt about bug-reference-mode, a neat little Emacs

 I use directory local variables1 for a lot of projects, but Emacs also

-supports file local variables for more fine-grained settings. org-mode
+supports file local variables for more fine-grained settings. org-mode has its

 own syntax for setting file local variables, so I needed to adjust things